 Avoiding alcohol and even caffeine can help reduce hot flushes.
 Alcohol is advised to be consumed in moderation anyway, but drinking it during menopause can make symptoms worse and make the risk of osteoporosis higher.
 As we have already mentioned, you are already at risk of this, so no need to make the risk higher.

 Along with a healthy diet, exercising regularly can also help manage the symptoms of menopause.
 Exercising regularly can help manage your weight and reduce anxiety.
-Exercising release chemicals in the brain can boost your mood, making you feel better whilst also helping you keep any extra weight off that might be trying to creep its way on.
+Exercising releases chemicals in the brain that can boost your mood, making you feel better whilst also helping you keep any extra weight off that might be trying to creep its way on.

 Exercise is good for cardiovascular health and bone health in general, but it’s also important to find something you enjoy.
 Finding a particular activity you like doing gives you something to look forward to, making you feel happier.
 Not enjoying the exercise you are doing can have a negative mental effect on top of the effect menopause is already causing.